 The total operating revenue was more than the amount budgeted.
 The actual usage for the customers was higher than what was budgeted, thus the customer revenue was higher than expected.

 The budgeted total operating expense was higher than actual.
-The budget included the amount of \$1,000,000 for emergency repairs and only around \$226,000 was expensed.
-The budget also included some new labor positions which were not filled and some repair and maintenance of equipment which did not have to be completed.
+The budget included the amount of \$2,000,000 for emergency repairs and only around \$1,000,000 was expensed.

-Analysis of Planned Activity for 2022:
+Analysis of Planned Activity for 2023: